 Here’s the example of the 2016 NBA Championship.

-Remember, hedging involves placing bets on different outcomes of a single market in order to secure a profit irrespective of the outcome of the original bet.
+“hedging” involves placing bets on different outcomes of a single market to secure a profit no matter the outcome of the original bet.

 In 2016 the Cleveland Cavaliers were a solid team, who were looked as as a decent team who could possible push their way deep into the NBA Finals, but perhaps not considered a chance to threaten at all for the title after a disappointing year in 2015, especially against the might of the Warriors.

 The Cavs surprised everybody when they made the 2016 Finals against the Warriors, and luckily for those who bet on them at +650 ($7.50) to be NBA Champions before the 2016 season started, they were no in the running to take out the Championship.

 Let’s say, for the sake of this example, that you had placed a bet of $100 on Cleveland to win the NBA Championship at the opening odds of +650 ($7.50).
 That would give you a return of $410 if they won the title.
 As the Cavs progressed from through the Finals and reached the final against the Warriors, the odds for Golden State to win the NBA Championship were at 1.85, providing an ideal opportunity for locking in winnings irrespective of the outcome of The Finals.